Far Horizons offers 14 participants an extraordinary 17-day archaeological sojourn that includes nine UNESCO World Heritage Sites.

 Continue to Assos, a picturesque village clinging to the side of the ancient acropolis.
 Down the cliff-face from the ruins is the port with charming buildings dating from the last century when the town was Greek.
 Overnight here for one night.
 (B/L/D)

 Drive on to Troy, a UNESCO World Heritage Site.
-Late 19th century excavations revealed nine principal levels of occupation covering a period of over 3000 years.
+Late 19th-century excavations revealed nine principal levels of occupation covering over 3000 years.
 Here we will meet privately with one of the archaeologists to learn how recent excavations have given us much more information on the city.

 Overnight in the Hotel Iris in Çanakkale.
 (B/L/D)